 If your striking-off action is suspended, you might be wondering why this is the case.
 Thankfully, the answer is usually quite simple.
 In most cases, objections will be made by a company’s outstanding creditors.
 These creditors could be lenders, contractors attempting to collect on unpaid invoices, or even HMRC.
 If the company is struck off, these creditors are likely to lose their capital, with their only option for recovery being a lengthy legal process.
 This process can be both expensive and time-consuming, often making it too costly to warrant initiating.
 As such, creditors would prefer to lodge their objection beforehand and avoid this scenario, with a window of two months in which to do so.
 If the Companies House accepts this objection, your company will not be struck off.

-What you can do if your company’s striking-off action is suspended
+What to do if your attempt at strike-off action is suspended

 Resubmit your application